harmony-development/Loqui/README.md

-Crust is a Harmony client written in Rust using the `iced` GUI library.
+Crust is a Harmony client written in Rust using the [iced](https://github.com/hecrj/iced) GUI library.
+It uses [harmony-rust-sdk](https://github.com/harmony-development/harmony_rust_sdk) to communicate with Harmony servers.

 It aims to be lightweight with a good out-of-the-box experience.
 Currently WIP